It’s time Canada had a system of care for people affected by Parkinson’s

 How to include your voice

 We are committed to raising the voice of people affected by Parkinson’s through advocacy efforts focused on improving care.
 No matter what.
-With thanks to AbbVie Canada for supporting this initiative, we’re hosting a series of roundtables this spring.
+With thanks to AbbVie Canada for supporting this initiative, we’re hosting a series of roundtables later this year.
 They’ll involve leading movement disorder specialists, international experts and other key stakeholders including, most importantly, people like you: Canadians living with Parkinson’s to help further understand the access to care gaps and how to solve them.

 After a series of roundtable meetings across the country we plan to have tangible solutions for Parkinson Canada, our partners and advocates like you to bring to government to close these gaps in care for people in all stages of the disease.